hoytech/lmdbxx/README.md

 This C++17 version is a fork of Arto Bendiken's C++11 version with the following changes:

 * `lmdb::val` has been removed and replaced with `std::string_view`.
   This results in less copying in some cases.
-For example, you can pass a `string::view` that is pointing into LMDB's memory directly to a C++ function that expects an `std::string`.
-See the motivating example above for a situation where the `std::string_view` is passed directly to `cout`.
+For example, you can pass a `string::view` that is pointing into LMDB's memory directly to a JSON parser routine without first copying it into a `std::string`.

-  The standard LMDB caveats apply: If you need to keep this string around after closing the transaction (or performing any write operation on the DB) then be sure to make a copy.
+  The standard LMDB caveats apply: If you need to keep this string around after closing the transaction (or performing any write operation on the DB) then you need to make a copy.
 This is as easy as assigning the `std::string_view` to an `std::string`.

       std::string longLivedValue;